 Before we answer the question “Are Dominicans are Black?”
 Let’s lay some foundation.

-- First, the Europeans created the racial classification of people by phenotype (including “Black”) during the colonization process to justify slavery and cruel exploitation.
+First, the Europeans created this racial classification of people by phenotype (including “Black”) during the colonization process to dehumanize them and religiously justify slavery and cruel exploitation.

 The Concept of Blackness is Fluid & Differs Around the World

 Second, because race is a relative social construct, there is no ONE globally-accepted criteria to assess everyone’s Blackness.

 Ask yourself this: Is Blackness a culture?
 A phenotype?
 A shared heritage/history?
 A geographical origin?
 A lived experience?
 The answer can depend on where you live and your local history’s construct of race.

 So, when studying Blackness in the Dominican Republic, we have to step AWAY from the American lens.
 The United States does not rule the dictionary.
 And let’s look at the topic holistically.